 Surnames are a relatively recent invention for several cultures.
 Examing the history of exactly when and how various groups came up with the usage of surnames is beyond the scope of this short discussion, but for those of us descended from ancestors in Britain surnames only came about within the last 700 to 800 years.
 I'm sure we've all seen movies set in medieval times with characters proclaiming themselves as something like "I am David!
 Son of William!".
 It was exactly this type of declaration that eventually created surnames.
 David son of William gave way to David referring to himself as David, William's son and then eventually to David Williamson.
 This type of naming convention is called patronymic, which in essence means the derivation of a surname from one's father.

 Obviously there are quite a few different Mathews families out there who are not related to each other.
 From DNA testing we can see that some of us with the surname of Mathews, or any of its variant spellings, are probably more closely related to monkeys than to each other.
 This means that we are not all descended from the same person going back many hundreds of years.
 Given the various locales and countries where the name eventually sprang up this is not at all surprising.
-I'm not going to cover those other locales or countries in my discussion on the spelling variants as there are just too many variables to take into account.
+I'm not going to cover those other locales in my discussion on the spelling variants as there are just too many variables to take into account.
 Focusing the discussion on my particular line of Mathews, however, should carry over to other lines in the various causes for how and why the spelling variants occured.

 Concentrating on the written records left from this country alone, i.e. those of Jamestowne and the original New England communities, we see that several spelling variations appear very early on.
 It is quite common to see these occur within the same document when referring to the same person even!
 As noted above people who were able to read and write would commonly spell words of more than just a few characters phonetically.
 In particular this was true of surnames and words that they didn't spell very often.
 Spelling conventions and grammar were slow to develop.
 Who cared if you spelled a man's name as Mathews or Mathewes if it sounded the same either way?
 Your intended audience would know who you were referring to no matter if you left a letter out here or there (by modern standards) or added another somewhere else.
 It sounded the same either way.
 I think it is quite easy to see how this gave rise to the more common variations: Mathews, Matthews, Mathewes, Matthewes, and even simply Mathew.

-For those people who had some ability to write it is conceivable that they kept seeing their name spelled as "Mathis" by others and eventually decided that is how it should be and from thence they became Mathis even though their brothers and the descendants of those brothers called themselves "Matthews".
+For those people who had some ability to write it is conceivable that they kept seeing their name spelled as "Mathis" by others and eventually decided that is how it should be and from thence they became Mathis even though their brothers and the descendants of those brothers might have called themselves "Matthews".